 CAPACITY AND ABILITY REQUIREMENTS

 Specific capacities and abilities may be required of an individual in order to learn or perform adequately a task or job duty.

 1. Intelligence: The ability to understand instructions and underlying principles.
 Ability to reason and make judgments

-2. Verbal: Ability to understand meanings of words, the ideas associated with them, and ability to convey them to others.
+2. Verbal: Ability to understand meanings of words and the ideas associated with them.

 3. Numerical: Ability to perform arithmetic operations quickly and accurately.

-4. Manual Dexterity: Ability to move the hands and manipulate small objects with the fingers.
+4. Manual Dexterity: Ability to move the hands easily and manipulate small objects with the fingers.

 5. Form Perception: To make visual comparisons and discriminations and see slight differences in shapes and shadings of figures.

 6. Color Discrimination: Ability to perceive or recognize similarities or differences in colors, shades, or other values of the same color.